 Trump himself is a private capitalist, and has already shown a private capitalist’s penchant for opacity with his refusal to cough up his tax returns.
 Add to that the potential conflicts of interest in his roles as president and as head of a company with global holdings that makes deals with foreign governments, and you can see where this is going.
 It’s smelling a lot like oligarchy.

 Often lost in discussions of the Koch donor network of billionaires—whose largesse has built a vast infrastructure of extra-party apparatus that serves the Republican Party—is the fact that it is a network of private capitalists.
-These are not, for the most part, people who got rich as the executives in a publicly traded company.
+These are not, for the most part, people who got rich as executives in publicly traded companies.
 Many are heirs to fortunes made by people who started a business and kept it in the family.
 They are fiercely anti-union.

 Take Betsy DeVos, Trump’s nominee to head the Department of Education.
 As the wife of an heir to the Amway fortune, DeVos is part of the Koch donor network.
 Amway ranks No. 29 on the Forbes list of America’s largest privately held companies.
 In addition to spearheading nationwide efforts to privatize public education, her family foundation has been leading the charge against unions in Michigan, in part by generous donations to the Americans for Prosperity Foundation, the movement-building organization founded by the Koch brothers.
 According to Eli Clifton, writing in The Nation in 2014: